nikhgupta/nikhgupta.github.io/source/_posts/2013-10-22-back-with-a-bang.markdown

 Now, the site is all up and running and I, quickly, want to jot down a few tasks that I am committed for this month:

+- Migrate old posts from various sources to the current blog.
+- Redirect old blog's links to the current blog.
 - Improve upon the current website design.
   - The header hover should occur when hovering over the picture and not when hovering over the header, itself.
 This is a bit difficult in pure CSS3,